PointerToolkit.TerraFX.Interop.Windows 10.0.26100

 pRenderTarget->FillRectangle(..., __cast(pBrush)); // works great, not error prone!

-When using this package, I highly recommend adding global using statics for the various Pointers classes from this package:
+When using this method for achieving type safe casting, consider adding global using statics for the various Pointers classes that you are using from this package:

 global using static TerraFX.Interop.DirectX.Pointers;